BabarBaig/wk08-eyes-on-mouse/README.md

 Draw a pair of eyes that follow the mouse on the screen.

 To see the output:
-1. Install/open a Git bash prompt on your PC (Google if necessary).
+1. Install/open a git bash prompt on your PC (Google if necessary).
 2. Clone this project (Google if necessary).
 3.  cd to project folder.
 4. Verify that node and http-server are installed on your PC: